ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 * Send() is the action to transmit Content over a Connection to a remote endpoint.
 The interface to Send may include options specific to how this Content is to be sent.
 Status of the Send operation may be delivered back to the application in an event {{events}}.

-* Receive() is an action that indicates that the application is ready to asynchronously accept Content over a Connection from a Remote Endpoint, while the Content itself will be delivered in an event {{events}}.
+* Receive() is an action that indicates that the application is ready to asynchronously accept Content over a Connection from a RemoteEndpoint, while the Content itself will be delivered in an event {{events}}.
 The interface to Receive may include options specific to the Content that is to be delivered to the application.

 ### Event Handling {#events}